kylemonette/kylemonette.github.io/_pages/research.md

 ## Interests

-I am interested in topics in linear algebra and my current work deals specifically with the GMRES algorithm (a Krylov projection method for solving linear systems).
+I am interested in topics in numerical linear algebra, primarily in Krylov subspace methods.
+Initially we were interested in augmentation and restarting methods for GMRES, and have recently been switching to the symmetric eigenvalue problem and SVD computations.
+In the future, we hope to dip more into the randomized NLA algorithms that are in the spotlight right now.

 ## Project: Vampire Matrices